 - RNC (Radio Network Controller- 3G) connects to the Circuit Switched Core Network through MGW (Media Gateway) and to the SGSN (Serving GPRS Support Node) in the Packet Switched Core Network for the similar purpose.

-- In 2G, we had the functionality of base station controller on the similar line.
+- In 2G, we had the functionality of a base station controller on a similar line.
 It uses to connect several base stations and MSCs (Mobile Switching Center) link to one BSC (Base station controller), which handles network traffic measurement, authentication, and handover management.
 For example, when a serving BTS does not receive sufficient signaling power from a mobile phone, the BSC will hand over the signal to another cell site to ensure optimal transmission power for the mobile user(s).

-Moreover, various other aspects like assignees which were active in research and functional in the past but closed their business can be tracked via this as well.
+Moreover, various other aspects like assignees that were active in research and functional in the past but closed their business can be tracked via this as well.
 Further, non-patent literature is also identified via which related concepts/ideas got published.
 All these can drastically change the search output.

-Like Technology Timeline, we explore various other venues to make our prior art search comprehensive.
+Like the Technology Timeline, we explore various other venues to make our prior art search comprehensive.
 Another such venue that we explore is Standards regarding which you can read more here: How we invalidate patents using standard.

-Authored By: Shikhar Sahni, AVP, Operations
+Authored By: Shikhar Sahni, SVP, Operations.